How do I use environment variables from an Elastic Beanstalk instance shell?

 1. Use the get-config utility to read your Elastic Beanstalk environment variables.

-2. Use the jq utility to transform the get-config output from JSON to shell variables.
+2. Use the jq utility (from the jq website) to transform the get-config output from JSON to shell variables.

 3. Save the variables on the /etc/profile.d/sh.local file.
 This file is read by bash to export variables to the operating system.